mattsherwood87/CoNNECT/docs/source/cluster_computing/MySQL_database.rst

 where <database> is replaced with the MySQL database.
 Currently, all projects are contained in a single database, "CoNNECT".

 Each project will have two tables in the CoNNECT database: one main table containing all files except source files and one source table containing files within the BIDS sourcedata directory.
-The main table (referred to in the project's :ref:`credentials as searchTable <read credentials>`) contains the elements described in :numref:`mysql_data_table`.
+The main table (referred to in the project's :ref:`read credentials`) contains the elements described in :numref:`mysql_data_table`.
 The sourcedata table contains the elements described in :numref:`mysql_sourcedata_table`.

 MySQL allows efficent queries of files contained within a project's directories.
 This will optimize file searching and data processing.